codevj/langchain-experiments/ReadMe.md

 **Script:** `scripts/create_experiment.py`

-**Purpose:** Automates the creation of a new experiment folder structure and corresponding test folder.
+**Purpose:** Automates the creation of a new experiment folder structure, a corresponding test folder, and a Jupyter notebook.

 **Command:**
 ```bash